SUSE/ha-sap-terraform-deployments/README.md

 - [SAP Certified IaaS Platforms for Azure](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Microsoft%20Azure) (Be carreful with Azure, **clustering** means scale-out scenario)

-## Debugging
+## Troubleshooting

-In the case you have some issue, take a look at the [debugging guide]
+In the case you have some issue, take a look at the [troubleshooting guide](doc/troubleshooting.md)